-(1) Leverage Ratio calculated as net debt divided by adjusted EBITDA.
-In Q1 2020, the Company updated its definition of net debt to reflect the balance sheet value of debt less cash and cash equivalents in an effort to simplify the leverage ratio calculation.
+- (1) Leverage Ratio calculated as net debt divided by adjusted EBITDA.
+In 1Q20, the Company updated its definition of net debt to reflect the balance sheet value of debt less cash and cash equivalents in an effort to simplify the leverage ratio calculation.
 Previously net debt excluded premiums, discounts and deferred financing costs.
-2018 is the only year for which the change in definition resulted in a change in the leverage ratio (3.1x under the prior definition); all other years presented were not impacted.

-2) Pro Forma assumes RSC acquisition occurred on January 1, 2012.

-3) Reflects leverage as reported, which includes borrowings related to the acquisitions of both NES and Neff without full-year benefits of EBITDA contribution.
+2018 is the only year for which the change in definition resulted in a change in the leverage ratio (3.1x under the prior definition); all other years presented were not impacted. - (2) Pro Forma assumes RSC acquisition occurred on January 1, 2012. - (3) Reflects leverage as reported, which includes borrowings related to the acquisitions of both NES and Neff without full-year benefits of EBITDA contribution. - (4) Reflects leverage as reported, which includes borrowings related to the acquisitions of both Baker and BlueLine without full-year benefits of EBITDA contribution.

-No long-term note maturities until 2025 (\$M)
+No long-term note maturities until 2026